 I have seen a lot of unsound living in churches with “sound” theology:

-Consistent pride and arrogance in the leadership; sexual abuse cover-up; emotional abuse terribly mishandled with devastating consequences to those who were abused; family dysfunction enabled because of the pride and arrogance of that community; unrepentance; minimization of the sin of those who have spiritual authority; isolation from other believers that don’t hold to the same sound theology; cynicism and deep suspicion of God; self-righteousness.
+unwillingness to learn from others; sexual abuse cover-up; emotional abuse; family dysfunction enabled because of the pride and arrogance of that community; unrepentance; minimization of the sin of those who have spiritual authority; isolation from other believers that don’t hold to the same sound theology; cynicism and deep suspicion of God; self-righteousness.

 I think when our confidence- our faith- is in sound theology, the above is the kind of fruit that you can expect.
 Confidence in sound theology is not at the root of living by the Spirit.
 It is a work of the flesh (Philippians 3: 3-4).